Storydots/api/README.md

 #### Success Response

-  This method will return a code and a link to our API so that you can obtain the full tag image including the QR code, ready to print
+  This method will return a code and links to different resources related to that code, as well as the remaining stock.
+These are:
+  - **code**: the code assigned to the new order.
+  - **tagUrl**: this URL points to the full tag image that includes the QR for this specific code.
+  - **codeUrl**: same as tagUrl - **_codeUrl is being removed in coming releases, as we've renamed it to tagUrl_**
+  - **qrUrl**: URL containing the image of the QR code for the sender.
+This is _only_ the QR code, and not the full tag.
+  - **storyUrl**: the link the receiver of the package will open to find the surprise greeting and reply.
+This is usually not needed as the receiver will enter the experience scanning the QR code.
+  - **remainingStock**: remaining stock for your StoryDots user.

+  Succesful response example:
   - **Code:** 200 OK
-    **Content:** `{ "code": "[NEW-TAG-CODE]", "codeUrl": "https://api.storydots.app/qr/[NEW-TAG-CODE]" }`
+  - **Content:** `{"code": "[NEW-TAG-CODE]", "tagUrl": "https://api.storydots.app/qr/[NEW-TAG-CODE]", "codeUrl": "https://api.storydots.app/qr/[NEW-TAG-CODE]", "qrUrl": "https://api.storydots.app/qrImage/[NEW-TAG-CODE]", "storyUrl": "https://storydots.app/story/[NEW-TAG-CODE]", "remainingStock": [remainingStock]}`

 #### Error Responses